+Transfiguration through the sacramental life and witness of the Church in Christ.
+The Church after Pentecost specially represents the sacramental body of Christ as well as it witnesses Him from generations to generations.
+The transfiguration and transformation of the Church as a community of believers, is happening through this process of witnessing Him in the sacramental life."
 "Christian witness is not only to see the glory of God, but also to become glorified.
 Human beings created in the image of God are transformed from glory to glory through incessant prayer and worship.
 Worship is not only the transfiguration of the conscious mind.
 It transforms the whole being."
-(Fr Dr Mathew Vaidyan www.mosc.in)

-- 1. Who appeared at the Transfiguration with Jesus and what aspects do those persons represent? - 2.
-How do we understand the intercession of saints through the Feast of Transfiguration? - 3.
-What are the implications of the Feast of Transfiguration? - 4.
-How does the Feast of Transfiguration reveal the true identity of Christ? - 5.
-How can we in our daily lives become partakers of the glory of God?
+(Fr Dr Mathew Vaidyan www.mosc.in) Reflection Questions - 1.
+In what ways does the Transfiguration event highlight the continuous influence of departed saints in the lives of believers? - 2.
+How does the communion of saints, as understood through the Feast of Transfiguration, deepen our connection to the teachings of the Church and the lives of those who have passed? - 3.
+How can the Transfiguration serve as a tangible manifestation of heaven on Earth, and what implications does this have for our understanding of divine presence in our daily lives?

+LESSON

+12

 Gateway to Eternal Life

+Lesson Goals:

-- Understand the Biblical Teachings on Death and the Departed. - Discuss How the Orthodox Church Views Death and Life after Death. - Illustrate the Relevance of the Funeral Services and Practices. - Familiarise with the Post-Funeral Services and Practices.
+- I can understand the Biblical Teachings on Death and the Departed. - I can discuss How the Orthodox Church Views Death and Life after Death. - I can become familiar with the Post-Funeral Services and Practices.